MehdiMirzaie2/42-born2beroot/README.md

 1. Then type `apt-get install git -y` to install Git
 2. Then type `git --version` to check the Git Version
+3. Then type `apt-get install vim -y` to install Vim

 ### Part 4.3 - Installing and Configuring SSH (Secure Shell Host)